-This course is a comprehensive study of the structure and function of the human body.
+3 CLASS HOURS / 3 LAB HOURS / 4 CREDITS This course is a comprehensive study of the structure and function of the human body.
 It includes elementary cytophysiology, histology, and anatomy and physiology of the integumentary system, skeletal system, muscular system, and nervous system.
 The course is taught at a level commensurate with the Human Anatomy and Physiology Society (HAPS) national outcomes.
 Laboratory work parallels lecture topics and includes microscopy, study of human anatomical models, dissection of appropriate laboratory specimens, and physiologic experimentation.
 Laboratory exercises are highly-sequenced, outcome-driven, and require cognitive, psychomotor, and application of technical laboratory skills.
-(Prerequisites: Successful completion of high school Chemistry (per high school grading criteria) or CHEM030R Introduction to Chemical Principles or previous college level chemistry course (completed with "C" or higher) and Accuplacer Reading score of 70 or higher or Permission of Department Designee or Minimum of previous Associate degree)
+(Prerequisites: Successful completion of high school Chemistry (per high school grading criteria) or CHEM030R Introduction to Chemical Principles or previous college level chemistry course (completed with "C" or higher) and an Accuplacer Reading Score of 250 or higher or SAT EBRW Score of 500 or higher or Permission of Department Designee or Minimum of previous Associate's degree or minimum grade of C in Reading Strategies (ENGL 011R))